efung/gnufmuffin.com/aboutme.md

 I currently live in Toronto, Canada with my wife, son and daughter.

-By day, I am a mobile software developer at [Shopify](http://shopify.com/mobile) in Toronto, Canada.
+By day, I am a data scientist at [Shopify](https://shopify.com/) in Toronto, Canada.
 I've worked previously at Zynga, Five Mobile, RIM and Certicom.

-The best way to contact me is [efung@acm.org](mailto:efung@acm.org)
+The best way to reach me is via email:
+[efung@acm.org](mailto:efung@acm.org)

 <img class="avatar" src="http://www.gravatar.com/avatar/877215a85ea128b67b4334142a6df260.png" alt="Avatar of Eric">